mainmatter/mainmatter.com/_posts/2022-04-22-what-to-do-if-you-dont-feel-heard-at-work.md

   them it’s late.
 - etc.

-The list is long, I know.
-And also, it varies depending on the week, a moment of the day or a topic.
+The list is long and it varies depending on the week, a moment of the day or a topic.

 The very first step is to **identify the problem/s that are making your message